astralsc/AstralRoyale/README.md

 Change DefaultGold, DefaultGems to any value but I recommend setting it to "100000000" if you want to progress faster.
 Change DefaultLevel, PLEASE CHANGE THIS VALUE TO 1 - 13.
 DO NOT HAVE "DefaultLevel" SET TO 0 OR ELSE IT CRASHES THE CR APP.
 Optional Step: You can change update_url to the download page of your website.
+Important Note: If the default values randomly reset, you should edit the Default values in ClashRoyale\Core\Configuration.cs and set those values to what you want and run publish.bat to publish all changes.

 NOTE: THE APK & IPA STEPS ARE IN THE WIKI PAGE!
 ```